NHS Negligence Claims Solicitors / Sue The NHS

 Do I have the right to claim compensation against the NHS / sue the NHS?

-If you have endured an unacceptable standard of care and been injured as a result, you may be entitled to claim compensation.
+If you have endured an unacceptable standard of care and been injured as a result, you may be entitled to claim compensation from NHS.
 It is not enough that you received negligent care if your health was not adversely affected, nor is it sufficient to be injured if you are unable to prove it was directly linked to negligence.

 Is there a time limit for suing the NHS?

-A NHS claim must be raised within three years of the event or, if you were under 18 at the time, by your 21st birthday.
-Expert legal advice is always to talk to a solicitor with NHS negligence experience at the earliest opportunity, even if you are still physically recovering.
-We can help you access the rehabilitative support you need and can potentially secure an interim payment if the other party acknowledges liability but your claim is taking a long time to process and you need urgent financial support.
+An NHS claim must be raised within three years of the event or, if you were under 18 at the time, by your 21st birthday.
+Expert legal advice is always to talk to a solicitor with experience in suing the NHS for medical negligence at the earliest opportunity, even if you are still physically recovering.
+We can help you access the rehabilitative support you need and can potentially secure an interim payment if the other party acknowledges liability, but your claim is taking a long time to process, and you need urgent financial support.

 How long will suing the NHS take?